terryisverybusy/Java_Swing/README.md

 Also decide on the scope of the project (features to be supported)

 # Documents
 for documents modification, use links below.
-Every version will be submitted to docs folder.
+Every version should be submitted to docs folder.
+*For google doc files, use Suggesting Mode for sake of easy peer review.*
 * [Requirements Analysis](http://bit.ly/1GEDB3u)
 * [UML-Class Diagram](http://bit.ly/1GEDtAZ)